okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 Email notifications are based on templates that are generated automatically and sent to end users according to your settings.
 Okta email templates are available in each Okta-supported language.
 You can use the default email templates as they are, or you can edit the text of the various email templates to send end users custom Okta-generated email messages.

 > **Note:** When you edit a template, Okta stops sending the default in other languages.
-You are responsible for adding translations of your customized message.
+You're responsible for adding translations of your customized message.
 See [Edit a default template](#edit-a-default-template).

 ### Multibrand customizations and emails